svilupp/svilupp.github.io/wip/analysts_tips_for_beginnings4.md

-@def title = "Julia for Data: Tips for Better Beginning #3"
+@def title = "Julia for Analysts: Tips for Better Beginnings - Patterns for Error-free Data Crunching (#4)"
 <!-- @def published = "20 August 2022" -->
+@def drafted = "17 August 2022"
 @def tags = ["julia","beginners"]

-TODO: title Error-free data crunching patterns

 # THIS IS AN UNFINISHED DRAFT